Three Easy Home Remedies to Get Rid of Scabies

 Tea tree oil can also help soothe itchy skin, but it can’t get rid of the scabies eggs that are buried in the skin.
 However, a study published in the American Journal of Tropical Medicine and Hygiene found that tea tree oil shows promise for treating scabies.

-- Use a cotton ball to apply it to the affected zone.
+- Then, use a cotton ball to apply it to the affected zone.

-- Repeat this twice a day for three weeks.
+- Finally, repeat this twice a day for three weeks.

 3. White vinegar